-Arkansas's waters are assessed based on water quality criteria and designated use support, as adopted in Rule 2 and this assessment methodology.
+Arkansas's waters are assessed based on water quality criteria and designated use support, according to Rule 2 and this assessment methodology.
 Water quality standard attainment is determined based on support of designated uses and/or criteria in place to protect those designated uses.
 An assessment unit (AU), previously referred to as a monitoring segment, is the basic unit of record for conducting and reporting water quality assessments.
-AUs are individual stream reaches, lakes, or other defined water bodies and are grouped by planning segments and 8-digit hydrologic unit codes (HUC).
+AUs are individual stream reaches, lakes, lake areas, or other defined waterbodies and are grouped by planning segments and 8-digit hydrologic unit codes (HUC).
 AUs are delineated using GIS layers and several real world considerations such as tributaries, land use boundaries, point source dischargers, monitoring stations, physical breaks, and other factors.

-Arkansas's assessments are formatted to reflect EPA's 305(b)/303(d) Integrated Report (IR) guidance (EPA 2005, 2006, 2009, 2011, 2013, 2015, and 2017) which suggests placing AUs into the following five integrated reporting categories upon assessment.
+Arkansas's assessments are formatted to reflect EPA's 305(b)/303(d) Integrated Report (IR) guidance (EPA 2005, 2006, 2009, 2011, 2013, 2015, 2017, and 2021) which suggests placing AUs into the following five integrated reporting categories upon assessment.
 AUs may be assessed as Category 1, 'support' if all water quality criteria and designated uses, for which data are available, are attained.
 AUs may be assessed as 'non-support' if any water quality criteria or designated use is not attained, and may be placed in Category 4 or 5, as appropriate.
-AUs may be placed in Category 3 if there is not enough information to make an attainment decision.
+AUs may be placed in Category 3 if there is not enough information to make a scientifically defensible attainment decision.
 Historically, Category 2 is rarely used in Arkansas.

-Waters not attaining one or more water quality criteria, or not supporting one or more designated uses may be placed in Category 4 or 5.
 Some impaired AUs will be distinguished between pollutant causes currently without a TMDL (Category 5) and pollutant causes for which TMDLs have already been approved (Category 4a).
-In some instances, a regulatory response outside of a TMDL is permissible and the AU/pollutant pair is assigned to Category 4b (alternative pollution control).
+In some instances, a regulatory response outside of a TMDL is permissible and the AU/pollutant pair is assigned to Category 4b (alternative pollution control) or Category 5 alt.
 In instances where non-attainment is not caused by a pollutant, AUs will be placed in Category 4c.
 Examples of this would be naturally occurring deviations from current criteria where site specific criteria would be more appropriate but are yet to be developed.
-Note that Category 4 waters are not part of the 303(d) list of impaired water bodies; however, a list of Category 4 waters are public noticed along with the 303(d) list (Category 5).
+Note that Category 4 waters are not part of the 303(d) list of impaired waterbodies; however, a list of Category 4 waters are public noticed along with the 303(d) list (Category 5).

-The 303(d) list of impaired water bodies (Category 5) consists of AUs not supporting one or more designated use and/or not meeting water quality criteria.
-Category 5 is prioritized by DEQ for planning and management purposes in accordance with 40 § CFR 130.7 (b)(4) which states: "The list required under §§ 130.7(b)(1) and 130.7(b)(2) of this section shall include a priority ranking for all listed water quality-limited segments still requiring TMDLs, taking into account the severity of the pollution and the uses to be made of such waters and shall identify the pollutants causing or expected to cause violations of the applicable water quality standards.
+The 303(d) list of impaired waterbodies (Category 5) consists of AUs not supporting one or more designated use and/or not meeting water quality criteria.
+Category 5 is prioritized by DEQ for planning and management purposes in accordance with 40 § C.F.R.
+130.7 (b)(4) which states: "The list required under §§ 130.7(b)(1) and 130.7(b)(2) of this section shall include a priority ranking for all listed water quality-limited segments still requiring TMDLs, taking into account the severity of the pollution and the uses to be made of such waters and shall identify the pollutants causing or expected to cause violations of the applicable water quality standards.
 The priority ranking shall specifically include the identification of waters targeted for TMDL development in the next two years."
-Therefore, any water body ranked as "high" within Category 5 may be targeted for TMDL development.
+Therefore, any waterbody ranked as "high" within Category 5 may be targeted for TMDL development.